Youth Supports

 780-538-5162 | Nordic Court #400, 10014 – 99th Street

-Addiction Services offers information, prevention programs, outpatient counselling, tobacco reducation & cessation, Youth Detox & Stabilization, and the Protection of Children Abusing Drugs program.
+Addiction Services offers information, prevention programs, outpatient counselling, tobacco reduction & cessation, Youth Detox & Stabilization, and the Protection of Children Abusing Drugs program.

-Mental Health offers individual psychotherapy, child mangement counselling, behaviour therapy, critical incident stress debriefing, post-disaster crisis counselling, and community outreach services for children.
+Mental Health offers individual psychotherapy, child management counselling, behaviour therapy, critical incident stress debriefing, post-disaster crisis counselling, and community outreach services for children.

-This weekly drop-in group is an opportunity for youth ages 13-17 to support one another and share experiences.
-Parental/Guardian consent is required.
+This weekly drop-in group is an opportunity for youth ages 13-17 to support one another and share experiences that matter to them in a supportive and encouraging environment.
+Parental/Guardian consent is required prior to attending first meeting.
 Free pizza provided on the 1st Thursday of every month!
-Please email emma.dickman@albertahealthservices.ca for additional information.
+Please phone 780-402-1579 for further information.

 Time: 6:00 – 7:00 pm